Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 ## Summary

-In this lecture, we learned:
+In this lecture, we learnt:

 - What the XCM pallet is and what it's used for.
 - How XCM is intended to be used, both by wallet and runtime developers.